Published on February 14, 2020

 February 14, 2020

-Current tools provide only “performance averages and aggregates, rather than per-subscriber problems with unique service experiences.
-It is only an approximate view of the health of their networks and how well they are performing,” according to EXFO.
-Instead, Morin said, a “little data” approach is called for, of lightweight, right-time and relevant information that can inform an automated solution which learns from that data.
+- Operators are currently 98.7% blind to subscriber-impacting events, despite their best efforts.
+They are provided only with performance averages and aggregates, rather than per-subscriber problems with unique service experiences.
+It is only an approximate view of the health of their networks and how well they are performing.